-Specification management involves the cooperation of different departments and even companies during the design period, the choice of suppliers, determining the best tactics for presenting the finished product.
-The use of BOM in PLM allows you to synchronize the activities of engineers and other specialists, act more harmoniously and improve the quality of the finished product.
+Specification management involves the cooperation of different departments and even companies during the design period, the choice of suppliers, and determining the best tactics for presenting the finished product.
+Using BOM in PLM allows you to synchronize the activities of engineers and other specialists, act more harmoniously and improve the quality of the finished product.

 ETO is a unique approach that implies the maximum involvement of the target audience in the design.
-Receiving and quickly processing feedback, even at the early stages of creating and testing a product, allows you to bring to the market the most helpful solution adapted to customer needs.
+Receiving and quickly processing feedback, even at the early stages of creating and testing a product, allows you to bring the most helpful solution adapted to customer needs to the market.
 Developers, testers, sales managers, and vendors can use ETO to pre-determine which behaviors will help people positively perceive an offer and increase the frequency of its use.

 Important aspects of life cycle management are minimizing development costs and organizing production without unnecessary expenses.
 Also, product managers take care of accelerating the receipt of the product on sale.
-Mistakes often need to be adjusted following market changes when designing and building products with frameworks certifications.
+Following market changes, mistakes often need to be adjusted when designing and building products with frameworks certifications.
 After the start of sales, there are more such moments: a shift in the audience’s mood can force you to make changes to a product that recently seemed ideal.
 This area of activity is called change management.

 Distribution and Service

-Next, it remains to monitor the audience’s satisfaction – the product’s lifespan depends on this factor.
+Next, monitoring the audience’s satisfaction remains – the product’s lifespan depends on this factor.
 Finally, fixing bugs and adding the latest updates will help you gain trust and stay in a segment with any level of competition.

 What is Agile Product Management?

-Agile product management is an iterative technique that involves breaking down each phase of a project into smaller tasks.
+Agile product management is an iterative technique that breaks each project phase into smaller tasks.
 The scheme allows you to check the correctness of the execution of actions and make changes on the go.

 The main difference between flexible management and the standard methodology is the ability to change priorities and shift focus at any time.
-There is more feedback, which means that the likelihood of releasing a beneficial product increases.
+There is more feedback, which increases the likelihood of releasing a beneficial product.